awsdocs/aws-cdk-guide/v2/ecs_example.md

 ------

-Replace the comment at the end of the constructor with the following code\.
+Within our stack, we add the following code:

 ------
 #### [ TypeScript ]